swiftlang/swift-source-compat-suite/README.md

 Welcome to the Swift community!

 Contributions to swift-source-compat-suite are welcomed and encouraged!
-Please see the [Contributing to Swift guide](https://swift.org/contributing) and check out the [structure of the community](https://www.swift.org/community/#community-structure).
+Please see the [Contributing to Swift guide](https://swift.org/contributing).

 To be a truly great community, Swift needs to welcome developers from all walks of life, with different backgrounds, and with a wide range of experience.
 A diverse and friendly community will have more great ideas, more unique perspectives, and produce more great code.
 We will work diligently to make the Swift community welcoming to everyone.